stackrox/stackrox/ui/README.md

-# StackRox Mitigate UI
+# StackRox Prevent UI

-This sub-project contains Web UI (SPA) for Mitigate product.
+This sub-project contains Web UI (SPA) for Prevent product.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 ## Development

-If you are developing only Mitigate UI, then you don't have to install build tooling described in the parent [README.md](../README.md).
+If you are developing only Prevent UI, then you don't have to install build tooling described in the parent [README.md](../README.md).
 Instead follow the instructions below.

 ### Build Tooling